PyQwt/PyQwt5/sphinx/reference.rst

    is fully implemented.

-   .. cfunction:: QwtScaleMap(int, int, double, double)
+   .. cpp:function:: QwtScaleMap::QwtScaleMap(int, int, double, double)

       does not exist in C++, but is provided by PyQwt.